lexytxt/poetryfrom061/messages/russian-roulette.md

 by the end of the night.

 Tell me pretty white lies.
-Lies like, "I can feel the heat."
+Like, "I sure as hell feel the heat."
-Lies like, "I never, ever tasted nothing so sweet."
+Like, "I never, ever tasted nothing so sweet."

 When your bullet flies out,
 it's my teeth